 If your family is about to start a food truck business, then not only are you about to enter what can be a highly profitable venture and a great way to support your household, but you can carry on the traditions of family through amazing recipes by sharing them with the public.
 Once you have a concept and a menu planned, your first big step is buying a food truck designed to grow your business and make you profitable for decades to come.
-This article is intended to help family owned businesses make the right decisions when it comes to buying a food truck so that the next generation can take over a profitable business and continue the tradition.
+This article is intended to help family-owned businesses make the right decisions when it comes to buying a food truck so that the next generation can take over a profitable business and continue the tradition.

 1. Buying a Food Truck that’s New or Used

 When it comes to buying a food truck, one goal is to save money.
 But this often overshadows the other thing people should actually place first, and that’s ensuring the food truck is right for your needs and will help you hit your growth goals.
-Unfortunately a large number of family businesses will go the used route for buying a food truck, and they will spend a few thousand on having it re-painted or they will get a vinyl wrap to brand it to their business.
-And while this option saves you money up front, it is very risky and sets you up to lose even more revenue in the long run.
+Unfortunately, a large number of family businesses will go the used route for buying a food truck, and they will spend a few thousand on having it re-painted or they will get a vinyl wrap to brand it to their business.
+And while this option saves you money upfront, it is very risky and sets you up to lose even more revenue in the long run.
 In fact, last year more than 80 percent of new food truck businesses had to close their doors after only running for less than two years.
 The main reason was due to food truck equipment malfunctions, engine problems, or the need for other repairs.
-Not only did these recurring bills cause family businesses to lose thousands, being off the street and out of business caused loss of income, food waste, and regular customers wound up going to competitors.
+Not only did these recurring bills cause family businesses to lose thousands, being off the street and out of business caused the loss of income, food waste, and regular customers wound up going to competitors.
 Simply put, business never picked up for these people and they kept hemorrhaging money.

 When it comes to buying a food truck, invest in a new custom design that makes sense for your business and individual growth goals.